This week inHusker history

 1913: The Cornhuskers fall into a 9-0 hole in the first quarter at Iowa State but then roll to an 18-9 victory.

-1918: Still having played just one official game because of World War I and an influenza epidemic, Nebraska routs Cotner College in a practice game, 39-0.
+1918: Still having played just one official game because of World War I and an influenza epidemic, Nebraska routs Cotner College in a Tuesday afternoon practice game, 39-0, on Nebraska Field.
 Spectators were barred from attending.

 1923: Verne Lewellen's 60-yard interception return gives Nebraska a 7-7 tie with Missouri in Columbia.
 All the scoring came in the first quarter, and the Tigers' TD came on a short drive following a blocked punt.
 The Cornhuskers had a roughly 2-1 advantage in yardage, the Lincoln Star's Cy Sherman reported.